 Information you voluntarily provide to us, such as your name, user name, address, phone number, email address and other contact information.

-When you enter into a contract with us to study or work we may collect financial, profile and preference information that you provide.
+When you enter into a contract to study or work with us, we may collect financial, profile and preference information that you provide.

 In summary, we process personal information to enable us to: